lebuckman/odin-calculator/README.md

 Known Bugs:

 -   If an answer to an equation is 0, adding an operand 0 < n < 1 such as 0.1, then selecting an operator, the previous value will change back to 0.
--   Divide by Zero handling has uncaught error.

 Future Adjustments: